-State and federal grants are awarded only to U.S. citizens or eligible non-citizens.
-To apply for a federal or state grant, you must complete the Free Application for Federal Student Aid (FAFSA), which requires the student's social security number.
-To qualify, you must be a U.S. citizen, U.S. national or an eligible non-citizen.
+To apply for a federal grant, you must complete the Free Application for Federal Student Aid (FAFSA), which requires the student's social security number.
+To qualify for a federal grant, you must be a U.S. citizen, U.S. national or an eligible non-citizen.
 You are an eligible non-citizen if you:

 - are a conditional permanent resident with an I-551C card